 - All program and event advertising must be done through Marketing & Communications.

-- Give-away items should be coordinated through Marketing & Communications, who can create custom GCU artwork to fit the size of your item.
+- Giveaway items should be coordinated through Marketing & Communications, which can create custom GCU artwork to fit the size of your item.

 To ensure that Marketing & Communications can effectively serve the diverse needs of the university, we employ a project management approach to all requests.
 All projects are initiated with the submission of a Production Schedule Request Form.
 This form ensures that we have all the information necessary to start work on your project, and helps you to plan and budget your project and to understand what your areas of responsibility are as the project moves forward.
 Once we receive your PSR form, we will contact you within two working days to acknowledge receipt, ask any follow-up questions, and assign a project manager.
 A Project Start Memo will be issued outlining the project schedule, participants, deliverables, deadlines, and what constitutes a satisfactory outcome.
 From there, the project manager will check in with you regularly, at least weekly, to keep you apprised of the progress of your project and any outstanding action items.
 Any obstacles or delays will be documented and the production schedule adjusted accordingly.